Working from home

 Can I continue to work from home?

 You do not have a right to work from home.
-Legislation is under discussion which will give you a legal right to request remote working but it will be up to your employer to agree to the request.
-See ‘Upcoming changes on the right to request remote working’ above.
+Once the new legislation is commenced you will have a legal right to request remote working but it will be up to your employer to agree to the request.

 Check what your contract says